DiegoNR/Schedule-Visualization/README.md

 # Schedule-Visualization
 This is a simple program made in C++ that visualize a 2d array in the terminal.
+It needs to be compiled.